Top 10 Strangest Broadcast Interruptions

 In 1986, HBO was airing its regular broadcasts.
 At about 12:32 a.m., a man named John R. MacDougall, also known as Captain Midnight, transmitted a signal onto the satellite that carried HBO.
 The message was in protest of their service rates and read:

 The FCC announced that the hijacker would face prosecution, and even the FBI was called in to investigate.
-Nowadays, MacDougall says he has no regrets about what he did, although he does wish his motivations were better understood rather than being interpreted as some sort of terrorist attack.
+Nowadays, MacDougall says he has no regrets about what he did, although he wishes his motivations were better understood rather than being interpreted as some sort of terrorist attack.

 8 The Zombie Message

-Later than night, Michigan and New Mexico were met with similar messages warning their viewers of zombie attacks.
-It was reported that the hacker apparently found a back door to the emergency alert system security which allowed him to display the messages.
+Later that night, similar messages were broadcast in Michigan and New Mexico, warning viewers of zombie attacks.
+It was reported that the hacker found a back door to the emergency alert system security, allowing them to display the messages.
 The hacker was eventually found and arrested.

 9 TV Solidarity

-Solidarity was a Polish trade union that occurred in the 1980s that advocated for workers rights and social change through means of civil resistance.
-Workers would go on strike, locking themselves into yards and dispatching emissaries throughout Poland to ask for our support.
-In 1985, four astronomers at Poland's university of Toruń used a home computer, a synchronizing circuit, and a transmitter to superimpose messages in support of the labor movement.
+Solidarity was a Polish trade union that arose in the 1980s, advocating for workers' rights and social change through civil resistance.
+Workers would go on strike, locking themselves into yards and dispatching emissaries throughout Poland to ask for support.
+In 1985, four astronomers at Poland's University of Toruń used a home computer, a synchronizing circuit, and a transmitter to superimpose messages in support of the labor movement.
 The two slogans read:

 "Enough price increases, lies, and repressions.
 Solidarity Toruń."